History of Tintagel Castle

 Tintagel and the Mediterranean World

-Both the importance and the date of the Dark Age occupation of the site are evident from the many pieces of imported Mediterranean pottery, including high-quality tableware, found on both the mainland and the island.
+Both the importance and the date of the early occupation of the site are evident from the many pieces of imported Mediterranean pottery, including high-quality tableware, found on both the mainland and the island.
 Such fragments have been found all over western Britain, but Tintagel has by far the largest quantity so far discovered.

 Fragments of Mediterranean glass of the same period have also been found.
 These goods arrived in the south-western peninsula by ship as part of a systematic trade which brought luxury goods and in exchange presumably took tin, the most distinctive and desirable commodity produced here, back to the Mediterranean.